 Marketers have heard so much about SEO that all their efforts are geared towards ranking high on Google and other search engines.
-What they might not realize, however, is that YouTube should be one of the search engines in which they strive for a high-ranking.
+What they might not realise, however, is that YouTube should be one of the search engines in which they strive for a high-ranking.

 In fact, it’s the second-largest search engine on the web.

-YouTube gets 1 billion unique visitors each month, and as a result it generates more than 3 billion searches a month, according to Social Media Today.
+YouTube gets 1 billion unique visitors each month, and as a result, it generates more than 3 billion searches a month, according to Social Media Today.

 Here are a few reasons;